stevenrobertson/sd-docs/report/design_summary.md

 control points in an image, allowing multiple work-groups to operate on the same control point simultaneously.
 This increases the efficiency of the global cache and balances workload across cores.

+The iteration loop begins with a test of the bad value flag to determine whether a new random point needs to be generated, and a divergent branch to do so if needed.
+The first thread in a warp then generates the transform select value and broadcasts it to the rest of the warp.
+Threads then apply the selected transform function to the current position and color values to obtain a new IFS state [REF].

+If the bad value flag is not less than zero — indicating that the point is currently joining the attractor, and should not be written — and the point is within image boundaries, the point is quantized by its thread into the record format described in [REF].
+The top six bits are used to select an output queue, and the record is appended to the corresponding consolidation queue, using the resolution algorithm described in [REF] to handle consolidation flushes.
+The bad value flag is reset to zero.

+If the point is outside of the image domain or joining the attractor, the bad value flag is incremented.
+If the flag is originally less than zero, this may cause it to move to zero, indicating that the point's trajectory has joined the attractor and is ready to be written in subsequent threads.
+If it is larger than a determined amount, indicating several consecutive invalid values, it may have entered an expansive region of the function system, and will be rest at the next iteration.

+Once a sufficient number of valid points have been generated, the iteration loop exits.
+The control point select index is tested to see if additional work is queued; if more is available, the thread restarts, otherwise it exits.

+### Accumulation

+The process of moving samples from first-stage output queues to final accumulators is handled by accumulation threads.
+A portion of the first warp in an accumulation work-group performs an infrequent poll of a corresponding portion of the global queue tree to determine when new work is available; when it is, the entire work-unit wakes, takes ownership of the corresponding queue buffers, and begins processing the first queue.

+The accumulation threads perform two functions, depending on the queue being processed.
+First-stage output queues contain point records over an address range of as many as 17 bits.
+The output stage requires a range no larger than 10 bits, so there may be as many as 128 second-stage output queues per first-stage queue.
+The accumulation thread is responsible for reading points from the first-stage queue and writing them to the second-stage queue.
+This sorting pass is almost identical to that performed by the first-stage output, save for using a larger number of consolidation queues and obtaining points by reading output queues instead of iterating directly.

+Once a first-stage output queue is read, its buffers is returned to the main buffer pool.
+After reading the contents of all first-stage output queues, the second-stage queues within an accumulation work-group are examined to determine if any are approaching a sufficient length for writeback to begin.
+If any are, the accumulation work-group enters its second mode.

+Processing a second-stage queue begins by taking ownership of all flushed output buffers in the output queue, and clearing the internal accumulation values in shared memory.
+Each value in the queue is then read and added to the appropriate shared accumulator.
+As each buffer in the queue is read, it is freed and returned to the global pool.
+After a queue has been fully processed, the work-group once again waits for data by polling global memory.

+[REF in here to writeback sections if/when they're done]

+### Filtering